MichaelCampbell-on3001/dark-light-toggler/README.md

 # dark-light-toggler
-A light/dark toggler with a sloar option
+A light/dark toggler with a solar option